Saurabh3333/Alexa-IPL-Skill/README.md

 ### Support

-&emsp;If you happen to get stuck anywhere, please mail me at <anish.samant97@gmail.com>.
-Alternatively, if you find a bug, you can raise an issue [here](https://www.github.com/anishsamant/IPLAlexaSkill/issues).
+&emsp;If you happen to get stuck anywhere, please mail us at <anish.samant97@gmail.com> or <saurabh.friday@gmail.com>.
+Alternatively, if you find a bug, you can raise an issue [here](https://github.com/Saurabh3333/Alexa-IPL-Skill/issues).

 _________________________________________________________________________________________________________________________________________________________
 ## Contributers